j-sieben/PIT/Doc/output_modules.md

 The most basic output module probably is `PIT_CONSOLE`.
 It implements almost any method of the abstract supertype with the exception of the purge method which does not seem to make too much sense when writing to a console window.

 Only task of this module is to format the messages, call stack objects and message parameter objects to strings and print them to the console.

+In a project, I created an alternative solutioin that writes to a package to overcome the length limitations of `dbms_output`.
+This is according to [Tom Kyte's blog, Option 3](https://asktom.oracle.com/ords/asktom.search?tag=how-to-get-around-dbms-output-limitations).
+This is just an example on how flexible the idea of `PIT` is.

 ### `PIT_TABLE`